A female student in the University library

 You could also study at postgraduate level.

 Our Careers and Employability service can help you find a job or course that puts your skills to work.
-After you leave the University, you can get help, advice and support for up to 5 years as you advance in your career.
+After you leave the University, you can get help, advice and support for up to five years as you advance in your career.

 What jobs can you get with an English literature degree?